 Gastric banding is the safest because it is the most simple weight loss surgery while also remaining very effective.
 Of the weight loss surgeries, this is the one patients have the greatest likelihood to gain the weight back.

-Medicare supplement coverage is ideal for those looking to have weight loss surgery because Medigap plans fill the gaps of Medicare.
-Signing up for a Medicare supplement is also simple.
+Medicare supplement coverage is ideal for those seeking weight loss surgery because Medigap plans fill the gaps of Medicare.
+Signing up for a Medicare Supplement is also simple.

 So give our agents a call today.
-Or, if you prefer, fill out our online rate form to get connected with the best plans and rates in your area.
+Or, if you prefer, fill out our online rate form to connect with the best plans and rates in your area.